danbev/learning-knative/README.md

 #### Pods
 Is a group of one or more containers with shared storage and network.
 Pods are the unit of scaling.
+A pod consists of a Linux namespace which is shared with all the containers in the pod, which gives them access to each other.
+So a container is used for isolation you can join them using namespaces which how a pod is created.
+This is how a pod can share the one IP address as they are in the same networking namespace.

 #### ReplicaSet
 The goal of a replicaset is to maintain a stable set of replica Pods.